strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==
+= .3.4 =
+* BUG: Fixed display of invite codes in emails.

 = .3.3 =
 * BUG: Fixed bug where used codes were counted incorrectly.